- En Español

 It’s pretty apparent from the graph that countries where poverty has preserved many of the old ways of eating top the charts in whole grain consumption, while some richer countries – and many developing nations – have moved away from the whole grains that were once typical of their traditional diets.
 A lot has changed in recent years, though; do keep in mind that these data are from 2010.

 Want more details?
-Click on the graphic to go to the original, which is a bit clearer and allows you to hover and get amounts for any food group in any region, or click here to get the breakdown of which countries are included in each region.
+Click on the graphic to go to the original, which is a bit clearer and allows you to hover and get amounts for any food group in any region.

 You can also check out a map that compares consumption of nineteen diﬀerent nutrients and food groups – from calcium and cholesterol to vegetables and whole grains – for nearly every country in the world.
 We have, of course, chosen to see whole grains, from among these many choices.
 On the maps, darker red/brown is “bad” (e.g. low in whole grains, compared to the global mean) and green is “good” (e.g. high in whole grains compared to the global mean).
 Yellow/gold is at or close to the global mean.
 (Again, keep in mind that these data are from 2010.)